MicrosoftDocs/quantum-docs/articles/how-to-set-resource-locks.md

 ## Sign in to Azure

-After installing either Azure CLI or Azure Powershell, make sure you sign in for the first time.
+After installing either Azure CLI or Azure PowerShell, make sure you sign in for the first time.
 Choose one of the following tabs and run the corresponding command line commands to sign in to Azure:

 # [Azure CLI](#tab/azure-cli)